 To become a qualified orthodontist, you’ll need to undertake an AHPRA accredited general dental degree, as well as two years’ clinical experience.
 In addition, you’ll need to complete a three-year postgraduate qualification in orthodontics.

-Orthodontists looking to move into management roles may find it valuable to complete a management qualification, while those wishing to move into teaching positions can undertake further study to provide them with the necessary tools to be an effective teacher.
+Orthodontists may move into management with the right qualification, while those wishing to move into teaching positions can undertake further study to provide them with the necessary tools.

 To practise as an orthodontist in Australia, you must be registered with the Australian Health Practitioners Regulatory Agency.
 Voluntary membership with the Australasian Orthodontic Board can also improve employment opportunities.